POETSII/tinsel/README.md

 inline uint32_t tinselUartTryPut(uint8_t x);
 ```

-On power-up, only a single tinsel thread (with id 0) on each core is
+On power-up, only a single Tinsel thread (with id 0) on each core is
 active and running a [boot loader](/apps/boot/boot.c).
 When the boot
 loader is running, the HostLink API supports the following methods.